Israel resists US pressure to pause the war to allow more aid to Gaza, wants hostages back first

 BLINKEN’S LATEST TRIP

-Blinken first held talks with Netanyahu before holding wider discussions with the prime minister's War Cabinet and meeting with President Isaac Herzog.
-He was stopping later Friday in Amman, Jordan.
+Blinken first held talks with Netanyahu before holding wider discussions with the prime minister's war Cabinet and meeting with President Isaac Herzog.
+He stopped later Friday in Amman, Jordan.

-As American officials have before, Blinken pledged unwavering support for Israel, saying it “ has not only the right but the obligation to defend itself, and to make sure that October 7 should never happen again.”
+As American officials have before, Blinken pledged unwavering support for Israel, saying it “ has not only the right but the obligation to defend itself.”

 Biden's suggestion for a humanitarian "pause" in the fighting aims to let in aid for Palestinians and let out more Palestinians who hold foreign passports and wounded.